shlienlab/raccoon/docs/clustering.rst

   tree = trees.buildTree(obj.clusOpt)

 :code:`buildTree` requires the membership assignment table as input and optionally a path to where to save the tree in :code:`json` format.
-By default it will be saved in the home directory of the run.
+By default, it will be saved in the home directory of the run.
-To load a tree from the :code:`json` foile :code:`loadTree` only requires its path.
+To load a tree from the :code:`json` file :code:`loadTree` only requires its path.

 Plotting
 ========

 Each run will produce a series of plots, which can be found in the :code:`raccoon_plots` folder.
-These will include 2d UMAP projections of the subset selected at each iteration, color-coded by class and by label (if provided).
+These will include 2d UMAP projections of the subset selected at each iteration, colour-coded by class and by label (if provided).

 .. image:: figs/proj_sample.png
   :width: 500

-And an optimization surface build from the explored sets of parameters.
-This plot shows a color map of the objective function best score as a function of number of neighbours and the feature filters parameter value.
+And an optimization surface built from the explored sets of parameters.
+This plot shows a colour map of the objective function best score as a function of the number of neighbours and the feature filters parameter value.
 Each set of parameters tested is a dot, the chosen optimal set is circled in black.

 .. image:: figs/opt_sample.png